by John Bandler

 - My books

-A version of this article is also available on Medium.com, at https://johnbandler.medium.com/data-breach-74f8e02dd758 (though perhaps not kept as current).
+A version of this article is also available on Medium.com, at https://johnbandler.medium.com/data-breach-74f8e02dd758 (though not kept as current and without links).

 Originally posted on 11/07/2020.
 Last updated on 11/29/2022.